 That's great!
 To ensure a good experience for our listeners, there are minimum requirements that must be met for all Spotify Podcast Ads.
 From tech specs to creative rules, we’ve outlined the boxes that need to be checked when writing and producing Spotify podcast creative.
 Without these, the ads may not get approved to run.

 Here are the mandatory technical specs for your podcast ad, based on industry standards.

-Keep your message within 30 seconds to hold listeners’ attention and to avoid skipping.
+If you're running both pre-rolls and mid-rolls, keep your message within 30 seconds to hold listeners’ attention and to avoid skipping.

 Required for ad trafficking.

 Required for ad trafficking.
 Audio with the wrong sample rate runs the risk of playing at the wrong speed.

 Important for good quality audio.
 Think of bit depth as the resolution of a digital photograph.